DaveyJH/ci-portfolio-four/README.md

 well as view reviews left by others.

-Full CRUD functionality should be achievable through the front-end of the site, with different levels of user having specific actions and interactions.
+Full CRUD functionality should be achievable through the front-end of the site, with different levels of users having specific actions and interactions.

 ***